levimuller/virtual_assistant/README.md

 # virtual_assistant
 A Fun Python Virtual Assistant

-The purpose of this project was to learn about some new libraries in Python, especially one that offers text to speech.
+The purpose of this project was to learn about some new libraries in Python, especially one that offers text-to-speech.

 This virtual assistant does the following:
 1. Use the Voice Engine to repeat a word, phrase, or series of phrases.